 Say hi to Isobel for me, and thank her in advance for whatever it is she’s doing.
 I found a muggle book on runes that I think she’d find interesting.
 I’m not sure what to get for Laurel, let me know if you think of anything.

 Also, I had an awkward run in with Sophie’s boyfriend tonight.
 Obviously, I went with the Ministry’s story.
 The bloke was a bloody giant anyway, and I didn’t much fancy a row (been leaving my wand at home).

-End Note 1: Apparently, Sega hadn't come out with a two-player version of Sonic the Hedgehog in 1991.
-(PS I did not invent/do not own any right to Sonic the Hedgehog)
+1. Apparently, Sega hadn't come out with a two-player version of Sonic the Hedgehog in 1991.
+(PS I did not invent/do not own any rights to Sonic the Hedgehog)